|

 representation of a reality, criminalizing and people with a

 non-Danish ethnic background.
-And further more the project was in
+And further more the project was

 reaction to authorities explicit way to marginalize people in